rnabioco/valr/cran-comments.md

 ## New patch version

-* This is a new patch version that fixes a minor bug in the bed_coverage() function, and removes C++11 from the `SystemRequirements` field.
+* This is a new patch version that fixes a minor bug in the bed_coverage() function, and removes C++11 specifications from the `SystemRequirements` field and Makevar files.

 ## Test environment

 * win-builder (R-devel)
-* local OS X install, R-devel
+* local OS X install, (4.2.2)
 * Windows (on Github Actions), 4.2.2 (2022-10-31 ucrt)
 * macOS (on Github Actions), R 4.2.2
 * ubuntu 22.04.1 (on Github Actions), (devel and R 4.2.2)

 ## R CMD check results

 * on win-builder (devel)

-  Status: 2 NOTE
+  Status: 1 NOTE
-  0 errors | 0 warnings | 2 note
+  0 errors | 0 warnings | 1 note

   * checking CRAN incoming feasibility ...
-NOTE
+[18s] NOTE
   Maintainer: 'Kent Riemondy <kent.riemondy@cuanschutz.edu>'

-  * checking C++ specification ...
-NOTE
-    Specified C++11: please drop specification unless essential

-    - We use C++11 features in our C++ code.
+  Version contains large components (0.6.6.9000)

 * on windows github actions (R 4.2.2)